cs481-ekh/s22-energy/docs/Meeting_Minutes.md

 #### Attendees: Jack, Aidan, Keegan, Khaled, Taylor, Victor
 <p>
   Meeting went well, spent about 45 minutes talking about expectations for this project, very excited!
 Here are some things we went over:

+  Action Items: Finish project plan and get it to sponsor, Plan for future meeting, stay in contact with sponsor for any questions.
+Recieve .csv from sponsor

 </p>
 * Simple map, 3D campus map overlay might be overkill
   * Ideally would prefer clickable buildings rather than pins (not crucial).
 Energy data shows up on card with a click.
   * Toggles/filters for electric, gas, geothermal?, solar, historical data (delimites by week/month/year?). (stretch goal: steam)
   * Requested sample data set (He will get .csv and sq. ft. of buildings BY Feb.
 8